ilyesedina/Project-handbook/README.md

 - **Metrics**: Configuring and viewing metrics.
 - **Tracing**: Setting up tracing.
 - **Alerts**: Where are the alerts directed to?
-- **Runbooks**: Links to operational runbooks to resolve known erros.
+- **Runbooks**: Links to operational runbooks to resolve known errors.
-- **Post Mortem Analysis Guide**: Links to operational runbooks to resolve known erros.
+- **Post Mortem Analysis Guide**: Links to operational runbooks to resolve known errors.

 ## Contributing
 Guidelines for contributing to the project.